DanielSamira96/InformationRetrievalProject/README.md

 ● *tools.py*: this class implements our helper methods that we used for implementing the search functions of our engine (tokenizing function etc.)

- Readme.md file that explains the code structure, organization, and functionality of each major piece in your implementation.